Geology of Venus: Global resurfacing event

+To support this hypothesis, analyses of the craters as well as crater-counting has shown that the crater retention age of the surface is uniform across the planet.
+Since there is also near-random distribution of the almost 1,000 impact craters identified on Venus, this displays lack of clustering which is expected from a steady resurfacing process.
+These observations are consistent with a short-duration global event.

+The equilibrium resurfacing hypothesis challenges the idea of a sudden global event and posits that Venus has experienced continuous or quasi-continuous volcanic and tectonic resurfacing throughout its history.
+This model states that craters are either gradually buried, deformed, or erased over long periods of time by volcanic activity, leading to an apparently homogeneous crater population.

+Recognizing limitations in both models, there has been recent work that proposes hybrid resurfacing scenarios.
+These scenarios combine aspects of both catastrophic and equilibrium processes.
+In these models, resurfacing may occur in pulses: brief episodes of intense volcanic activity separated by longer periods of dormancy.
+These episodic events might be global in extent or regionally focused, and over geologic time could produce the observed crater distribution without requiring a single catastrophic resurfacing phase.

+Recent radar data and modeling suggest that Venus may still be geologically active.
+Potential volcanic activity at sites like Maat Mons could point to ongoing resurfacing processes, favoring the equilibrium or hybrid resurfacing scenarios.
+Modeling of Venusian mantle dynamics under a stagnant-lid regime also displays periodic heat buildup and release that could naturally result in non-steady resurfacing behavior.

 Volcanoes

 The surface of Venus is dominated by volcanism.
 Although Venus is superficially similar to Earth, it seems that the tectonic plates so active in Earth's geology do not exist on Venus.
 About 80% of the planet consists of a mosaic of volcanic lava plains, dotted with more than a hundred large isolated shield volcanoes, and many hundreds of smaller volcanoes and volcanic constructs such as coronae.
 These are geological features believed to be almost unique to Venus: huge, ring-shaped structures 100–300 km across and rising hundreds of meters above the surface.
 The only other place they have been discovered is on Uranus's moon Miranda.
 It is believed that they are formed when plumes of rising hot material in the mantle push the crust upwards into a dome shape, which then collapses in the centre as the molten lava cools and leaks out at the sides, leaving a crown-like structure: the corona.

 Differences can be seen in volcanic deposits.
 In many cases, volcanic activity is localized to a fixed source, and deposits are found in the vicinity of this source.
 This kind of volcanism is called "centralized volcanism," in that volcanoes and other geographic features form distinct regions.
 The second type of volcanic activity is not radial or centralized; flood basalts cover wide expanses of the surface, similar to features such as the Deccan Traps on Earth.
 These eruptions result in "flow type" volcanoes.